-Regardless of whether the project area is a single Census Block Group, an aggregate of Census Block Groups, a PBDA-aggregated project area, or a combination thereof, applicants must ensure that the proposed project area includes a minimum of 95% of eligible BSLs located within that project area.
-For BSLs excluded from the project area, the applicant must note within the provided .csv documents the reason for exclusion.
-Examples of potential justification could include the following:

-- The provision of service results in overbuild - The provision of service is fiscally infeasible - The location in question does not constitute a BSL.
+Applicants must, regardless of whether the project area is a single Census Block Group, an aggregate of Census Block Groups, a PBDA-aggregated project area, or a combination thereof, ensure that the proposed project area includes a minimum of 95% of BSLs located within the project area.
+For those BSLs excluded from the project area, the applicant must note within the provided .csv documents the reasoning for exclusion.
+Potential justification may include but is not limited to: a) the provision of service results in overbuild; b) the provision of service is fiscally infeasible; or c) the location in question does not constitute a BSL.